apache/whimsy/DEVELOPMENT.md

-Note also that sometimes you may need to `bundle exec *command*` instead of just doing `bundle *command*`, since using the exec uses a subtly different set of gem versions from the local director.
+Note also that sometimes you may need to `bundle exec *command*` instead of just doing `bundle *command*`, since using the exec uses a subtly different set of gem versions from the local directory.

 Whimsy On Windows
 =================